Interstitial lung disease includes

 Other parts of your lungs can be affected too, such as the airways, lung lining, and blood vessels.

-See your doctor if you have trouble breathing.
+See your doctor if you have trouble breathing or experience other severe symptoms.
 After a diagnosis, you can start treatments to manage the inflammation and scarring.

 Many times, doctors can’t find the cause of interstitial lung disease.
 In these cases, the condition is called idiopathic interstitial lung disease.

 Other causes of interstitial lung disease include medical conditions, use of some drugs, or exposure to toxic substances that damage your lungs.
-These causes of interstitial lung disease fall into three main categories:
+These causes of interstitial lung disease are

 - Sjögren syndrome: a condition that causes joint pain, dry eyes, and dry mouth